tharindu-b-hewage/tharindu-b-hewage.github.io/aboutme.md

 subtitle: Well, its Food, Music, and Travel for me!
 ---
 <p class="story">
-Hi I'm Tharindu! `Tharindu` means `Moon` in Sinhalese!
-I am from the beautiful island nation of Sri Lanka, and sinhalese is one of the languages it speaks.
+Hi I'm Tharindu! `Tharindu` means `Moon` in Sinhala!
+I am from the beautiful island nation of Sri Lanka, and Sinhala is one of the languages it speaks.
 Let's have a look at where Sri Lanka is.
 It's a teardrop shaped island right below India.
 </p>